 Our study contributes to the development of methods that could complement, not replace, molecular approaches for characterising and better understanding the diversity and biogeography of soil fungi.
-We have shown that deep learning spectro-transfer functions are a promising new method for estimating soil fungal communities' relative abundance and diversity.
+We have shown that deep learning spectrotransfer functions are a promising new method for estimating soil fungal communities' relative abundance and diversity.
 The optimised 1D-CNNs outperformed the six other machine learning algorithms tested for estimating the relative abundance of fungal phyla and diversity.
-The spectro-transfer functions (with vis-NIR spectra and soil and environmental data) produced more accurate estimates (R2 0.45-0.73) than the spectroscopic models (only vis-NIR spectra; R2 0.36-0.55) and models with only the soil and environmental data (R2 0.38-0.60).
-As well as the soil organic and mineral composition, represented by vis-NIR spectra, other edaphic, climatic, and biotic factors including soil nutrients, pH, bulk density, potential evapotranspiration, the soil-water balance and net primary productivity were important predictors in the modelling.
+The spectrotransfer functions (with vis-NIR spectra and soil and environmental data) produced more accurate estimates ( $R^2 0.45$ -0.73) than the spectroscopic models (only vis-NIR spectra; $R^2$ 0.36-0.55) and models with only the soil and environmental data ( $R^2$ 0.38-0.60).
+In addition to the soil organic and mineral composition, represented by vis-NIR spectra, other edaphic, climatic and biotic factors including soil nutrients, pH, bulk density, potential evapotranspiration, the soilwater balance and net primary productivity were important predictors in the modelling.
 We hope that our study will provide food-for-thought for further research on the measurement and estimation of fungal abundance and diversity.
 We believe that improvements will be possible as new technologies and methodologies develop that will also help to deepen our understanding of fungal biology and biogeography.